ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 Introducing bytes affected the architecture of processors.
 Engineers have expected that the CPU performs most operations over numbers.
 Therefore, they added a feature to load and process all bits of the number at once.
 This solution increased computers' performance by order of magnitude.
 At the same time, loading of the single bit in the CPU happens rarely.
 Supporting this feature in hardware brings significant overhead.
 Therefore, engineers have excluded it from modern processors.

 There is one more question.
 Why does a byte consist of eight bits?
 It was not always this way.
 The byte was equal to [six bits](https://en.wikipedia.org/wiki/Six-bit_character_code) in the first computers.
-Such a memory block was enough to encode all the English alphabet characters in upper and lower case, numbers, punctuation marks and mathematical operations.
+Such a memory block was enough to encode all the English alphabet characters in upper case, numbers, punctuation marks and mathematical operations.

 Six-bits encodings were insufficient for representing control and box-drawing characters.
 Therefore, these encodings were extended to seven bits in the early 1960s.
 The [ASCII encoding](https://en.wikipedia.org/wiki/ASCII) appeared at that moment.
 It became the standard for encoding characters.
 ASCII defines characters for codes from 0 to 127.
 The maximum seven-bit number 127 limits this range.